Best GEO Tools for 2026: 10 Platforms Compared

 Scrunch AI targets enterprises and agencies that need monitoring plus governance.
 It tracks across 7-plus engines, and two features stand out: a strong GA4 integration that ties AI referral traffic to real sessions, and the Agent Experience Platform (AXP), which lets you build LLM-crawler-optimized versions of your site, something no other tool here offers.
 It carries SOC 2 Type II and SSO, the boxes enterprise procurement checks.

-Pricing starts at $250/mo (Core: 125 prompts, 5 seats, 4 models), with Growth at $500/mo and custom Enterprise above.
+Pricing starts at roughly $250/mo (Starter: around 125 prompts, 5 seats, 4 models, billed annually — a little more month-to-month), with Growth near $500/mo and custom Enterprise above.
+Treat those as approximate and check the current numbers on Scrunch's pricing page.
 Data refreshes roughly every three days.

 Ahrefs Brand Radar — best if you already use Ahrefs